Support the Legacy of Adi Da Samraj

 2. Current and expected future value,

-3. Encumbrances and title restrictions,
+3. Encumbrances and title restrictions, and

-4. Liabilities, including potential environmental issues, and
+4. Liabilities, including potential environmental issues.

 G. Non-Standard Contributions.
 Non-standard contributions include: